Categorical properties and homological conjectures for bounded extensions of algebras: Bounded extensions

-Now, we give some examples of extensions which satisfy our definition, but not the definition of Cibils, Lanzilotta, Marcos, and Solotar in \cite{CLMS22}, where they required that $A/B$ is projective as a left or right $B$-module.
+Now, we give some examples of extensions which satisfy our definition, but not the definition in \cite{CLMS22}, where it is required that $A/B$ is projective as a left or right $B$-module.
+More examples can be found in Section~\ref{Sect:Examples}.

+Let $B$ be a finite dimensional algebra and $M$ be a finite dimensional $B$-$B$-bimodule.
+The trivial extension $A=B\ltimes M$ is by definition $B\oplus M$ and the multiplication is given by